darvinik/RL-recommendation-system/README.md

 Each interaction is a single-step episode, consistent with a contextual bandit setting.

-Algorithms Implemented
+Algorithms Implemented:

 The following methods are implemented and compared:

-Epsilon-Greedy
+Epsilon-Greedy:

 Simple exploration strategy using random exploration

-Upper Confidence Bound (UCB)
+Upper Confidence Bound (UCB):

 Uncertainty-aware exploration using confidence bounds

-Policy Gradient
+Policy Gradient:

 Neural policy trained using online policy gradient updates (PyTorch)

 These algorithms were chosen to study different exploration–exploitation trade-offs.

-Key Enhancements
+Key Enhancements:

 To make the problem more realistic and evaluation meaningful: